Coronavirus closes sites around the world; stocks, oil prices sink

-Weekdays at 3/2c, we’ll be streaming the latest updates on the coronavirus outbreak utilizing our newsrooms across the country.
+Weekdays at 1:00 p.m. we’ll be streaming the latest updates on the coronavirus outbreak utilizing our newsrooms across the country.
 If you miss the live report, you’ll be able to see a replay minutes after the stream ends.

 SAN FRANCISCO (AP) – Fear over the new coronavirus epidemic sent global stock markets and oil prices plunging Monday, touched off prison riots in Italy and caused a cascading shutdown of sites and events ranging from Saudi schools to a Holocaust march.